wojodesign/simplecart-js/README.md

 v3.0.1 changelog
  - Added support for preventing items from being removed/added using event callbacks
  - Catching JSON parse errors on load
+ - Removed error that ignored text inputs in shelf

 ## Quick Start